 Many people thought the Angels would be a must watch team in 2012 after signing Albert Pujols.
 And the Angels are a must watch team, because of Mike Trout.
 I can’t wait to see why I have to write about him tomorrow.

-Topics: Mike Trout
+Tags: Mike Trout